 - the stealth tarp for when you want to lie-low and be inconspicuous

 - the tipi tarp for larger headroom

-- the A-frame and the plow point configurations for when you need to have a quick but reliable shelter and…
+- the plow point configuration for when you need to have a quick but reliable shelter and…

 - the tarp tent when you want something stable but can’t set up a ridgeline

 This tutorial is pretty comprehensive and covers the pros and cons of each configuration.